Jacobi series for general parameters and applications: Introduction

 \section{Introduction}

-The present note has a review character.
-Its purpose is to provide a unified and easy-to-use formalism of expansion of analytic functions in Jacobi series for general parameters.
-Such expansions are useful in approximation theory, as well as in a variety of other areas, such as the study of differential equations (see e.g. \cite{RDC0}) and non-selfadjoint spectral problems which appear in the study of stability of nonlinear partial differential equations.
-Jacobi polynomials appeared as a surprise actor when one of the authors was working on questions regarding integrability of differential equations \cite{RDCMDK}; an easy to use formalism for expanding in Jacobi series for general parameters would have simplified the arguments.
-Later, more general polynomials appeared in \cite{CorLin} and, to these, the formalism presented here can be extended.
-A new application is provided to answer another question in differential equations in \S\ref{hyper}.
+The purpose of this note is to provide a unified and easy-to-use formalism of expansion of analytic functions in Jacobi series for general parameters.
+Such expansions are useful in approximation theory, as well as in a variety of other areas, such as the study of differential equations (see e.g. \cite{RDCMDK}, \cite{RDC0}, \cite{CorLin}) and non-selfadjoint spectral problems which appear in the study of stability of nonlinear partial differential equations.
+An application answering another question on differential equations is given in \S\ref{hyper}.